 Theft from a vehicle is one of the most common crimes in our area.
-Approximately 1,370 car break-ins occurred in 2015 in Eugene.
-In almost all cases, the victims had left property visible in the vehicle.
-There is one clear message, if you want to keep someone from breaking into your vehicle, don’t leave anything visible inside the vehicle!
-If you will follow this one simple rule, you will likely not become a victim of this crime.
+Approximately 2,556 car break-ins occurred in 2020 in Eugene.
+In many cases, the victims had left property visible in the vehicle.
+There is one clear message, if you want to keep someone from breaking into your vehicle, lock it and don’t leave ANYTHING inside!
+If you follow this simple rule, your chances of becoming a victim of this crime will be significantly decreased.

-Approximately 582 vehicles were stolen in Eugene in 2015.
-The most commonly stolen vehicles are mid-late 90’s, Toyotas / Hondas or their derivatives.
+Approximately 761 vehicles were stolen in Eugene in 2020.
+The most stolen vehicles are mid-late 90’s Hondas.

 Vehicle “Club” steering wheel locks are no longer being sold by the Eugene Police Department, but “Clubs” or similar security devices can be purchased from various retailers, including online sales.
 One of the most important steps to take if you want to discourage someone from breaking into your vehicle, is to NEVER LEAVE ANYTHING IN YOUR VEHICLE!